praj/scripts/README.md

-scripts
+Scripts
 =======

-Useful scripts that I have use personally that you might want to try out :)
+Some scripts that you might find useful :)

+All of these have been run/tested on Mac OSX Mountain Lion.
+They may not work so well on other *nix variants.